kevinsogo/compgen/docs_src/preparation.md

 file.read_eoln()
 ```

-we can write it all in one line:
+you can write it all in one line:

 ```python
 [x, y, z] = file.read. int(lim.x). space. int(lim.y). space. int(lim.z). eoln
 ```

 The chain accepts `int`, `ints`, `token`, `char`, `space`, `eoln`, and `eof` (and possibly more in the future).
-I recommend this one since it more closely reflects the structure of each line, yet still requires you to exactly specify each byte.
+I recommend the chain style since it more closely reflects the structure of each line, yet still requires you to exactly specify each byte.

 *Note:* The left side of a chain-style assignment must always be enclosed by `[...]`, even if there is only one recipient.
 Also, `ints` returns a *single* variable (with data type "list").
 For example,